Is that Happy Fish demonstrates sustainably sourced seafood is both good for the ocean and business,

-By making it ridiculously simple and fun to know what seafood’s sustainable?
+By making it ridiculously easy for seafood sellers and consumers to know what seafood

-where to get it? and track the fish on your plate all the way back to the fisher
+is sustainable? where to get it? and track it all the way back to the ocean and fishers.

 Happy Fish Bondi was started by Bondi Beach locals alarmed to discover the extent of fish and

 ocean and ecosystem decline.
-It’s evolved into an early stage start-up, founded on passion,
+It’s evolved into an enterprise founded on passion,

 practical solutions and extensive ocean-to-plate networks.
 Our commitment is to encourage